gravitational/teleport/docs/4.4/config-reference.md

     keep_alive_interval: 5m
     keep_alive_count_max: 3

-    # Determines the internal session control timeout cluster wide, this value will
+    # Determines the internal session control timeout cluster wide.
+This value will
     # be used with enterprise max_connections and max_sessions.
     session_control_timeout: 2m